 People were also scared to go to the hospital as they may contract the virus or be refused treatment as COVID-19 patients were being prioritised.
-The lack of accessible and affordable transport was also a barrier to healthcare.
+The lack of accessible and affordable transport to services was also a barrier.

-Mental health was rarely mentioned in the discussions, although some of the younger women discussed feelings of hopelessness and isolation due to remaining inside or missing out on their education.
-Some women shared that people had died of "unhappiness" or because they were not used to being inside.
+The discussions rarely mentioned mental health specifically, although some of the younger women discussed feelings of hopelessness and isolation due to remaining inside or missing out on their education.
+Some women shared that people had died of "unhappiness" or because they were not used to being indoors.